DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-06-15-request-pe-courses.md

 title: Request PE courses as launched for accredited bodies
 description: The allocations process for the 2021 – 2022 recruitment cycle is now available to accredited bodies.
 date: 2020-06-15
+screenshots:
+  items:
+    - Request PE courses
+    - Do you want to request PE for this organisation
+    - Intends to offer fee-funded PE
+    - Not offering fee-funded PE
+    - Who are you requesting a course for
+    - How many places would you like to request
+    - Check your information
+    - New organisation added
+    - The request window has closed
+    - Number of places confirmed
+    - No PE requests were made
 ---

 The allocations process for the 2021 – 2022 recruitment cycle is now available to accredited bodies.